 An end-aligned block also uses two steps, but is simpler than the centered case.

-First, shift the snapping lines as if there were no centering (as in figure 8 above), then end-align the block.
+First, shift the snapping lines as if there were no end-alignment (as in figure 9 above), then end-align the block.

 Second, shift the entire block contents upwards until the last snapped line aligns to a grid line.
 In this example, the shift is very minor.